Our principal subjects

 - those who see themselves taking up leadership positions in a wide variety of business settings

 The programme will enable you to gain an awareness of both academic and practitioner perspectives.
-Emphasis is placed on developing an understanding of the specific sectors within which the realities of business and organisational life take place.
+It places emphasis on developing an understanding of the specific sectors within which the realities of business and organisational life take place.

 Graduates develop a range of skills and expertise to enable them to set up their own business, as well as succeed in existing organisations.
-You'll have the potential to work in all sectors of industry in organisations of various sizes and from SMEs to large corporate companies.
+You will have the potential to work in all sectors of industry in organisations of various sizes and from SMEs to large corporate companies.

-Graduates who have specialised in hospitality & tourism management have a combination of practical and business skills with a strong emphasis of identifying, understanding and responding to the needs of consumers.
-The course is internationally-focused to mirror the industry and students also find employment internationally.
+Our graduates have a combination of practical and business skills with a strong emphasis of identifying, understanding and responding to the needs of consumers.
+The course’s is international focus mirrors the industry and enhances our students’ employability.

 Human Resource Management